Spinach Tiger

 • Season with salt pepper and herbs.

-• Cook on low with no lid for 2 to 4 hours, stirring frequently, or put in a crock pot on low for 6 to 8 hours.
+• Cook on very low without a lid for 2 to 4 hours, stirring frequently, or put in a crock pot on low for 6 to 8 hours.

 • Strain out the vegetables and herbs before serving.